tonethar/IGME-330-Spring-2020/projects/project-1.md

   - a description of the project and instructions
   - if needed, use the `title` attribute to provide tooltips to the user
 - Controls:
-  - *At least* 3 distinct DOM controls that have a **meaningful effect on the experience**, in at least 2 of the following categories:
+  - *At least* 3 distinct DOM controls that have a **meaningful effect on the experience** by allowing the user to adjust various parameters of the experience, in at least 2 of the following categories:
-    - buttons
+    - buttons (pause and play buttons DO NOT count towards this requirement)
     - sliders
     - pulldowns
     - radio buttons